Vyral/base-template/_posts/2024-09-05-is-your-home-sale-strategy-ready-for-today-s-market.md

 This webinar is designed for anyone thinking about selling their home soon.
 You will learn how to protect your home’s equity, make the process easier, and maximize your profit.
 The session will provide practical tips to help you avoid common pitfalls in the current real estate market.

 The webinar is completely virtual, so you can join from the comfort of your home.
 There are four sessions available on **October 1st and 3rd**, at 11 a.m. and 6 p.m.
-Even though it's online, space is limited, so it's important to sign up early.
+Even though it’s online, space is limited, so it’s important to sign up early.

-To register, visit [www.JohnSchusterGroup.com](http://www.johnschustergroup.com) and click the "Home Seller Forum" button at the top of the page.
+To register, just [click here](https://www.johnschustergroup.com/home_seller_forum){: target="_blank" rel="noopener"}.
 This is your chance to get ahead in a shifting market and ensure your home sale goes smoothly.
 Sign up today to learn how to sell your home efficiently and for the most money possible.